-- fees (initial application fee, initial license fee, annual license renewal fee)
+- Payment of fees (initial application fee, initial license fee, annual license renewal fee)

-- form of security (often a surety bond)
+- Form of security (usually a surety bond)

 Most bond requirements have a minimum and maximum amount specified in the state’s legislation.
 For each location within the state, there is often a smaller additional amount.
 The commissioner or superintendent of the state’s department of financial institutions will likely determine the amount of the applicant’s bond based on a number of factors: